max-powell/frontend-task/README.md

 ## Using the app

-By default, cities are displayed in the order they appear in the CSV data.
+At the root url, cities are displayed in the order they appear in the CSV data.

-To sort the data, add the desired column header to the URL.
+To sort the data, add the full header of the desired column to the URL.

 The app accepts inputs in the following formats: